 01. Consider your audience.

 While it’s great to enjoy the colors you select for your brand, it’s more important that they appeal to your target audience.
 Think about what colors your audience will be drawn to first and foremost before making any decisions.
+Or better yet – ask your audience directly what colors they like most.
 Don’t just choose colors that you like personally or you could be leaving the very customers out that you are trying to reach!